baibhavx/string-methods-implementation/README.md

-**This is a programming challenge I completed as part of interview process for Embedded Systems Programmer position.**
+**This is a programming challenge I completed as part of an interview process for Embedded Systems Programmer position.**
 # String-Methods-Implementation-C

 **Features Dynamic Memory Allocation and String manipulation in C language.

-**Implements of string methods such as join, split and reverse in C.
+**Implements string methods such as join, split and reverse in C.

 **Implements quick sort to sort individual words in a sentence.